 After considering the factors and input described above, the district will determine a student's educational services on a case-by-case basis.
+The types of educational services the district will consider include select only those options that the district can provide.
+Examples of types of educational services include alternative schools or classrooms, one-on-one tutoring (when available), and online learning tutoring.
 Any educational services in an alternative setting should be comparable, equitable, and appropriate to the regular educational services a student would have received in the absence of exclusionary discipline.